LLM Agents Are the Antidote to Walled Gardens: Call to Action

 \subsection{Ecosystem Infrastructure}

 \note{agent protocols} Interoperability requires open protocols that enable agent systems to discover each other, delegate tasks, and share data securely.
-Two prominent (and complementary) proposals have emerged from leading AI companies: Google’s Agent-to-Agent (A2A) protocol \cite{a2a}, which defines a framework with discovery flows, authentication, and structured message schemas, and Anthropic’s Model Context Protocol (MCP) \cite{mcp}, a stateful communication layer that provides built-in observability and workflow tracking.
-While both are open source, their essentially single-company control raises concerns about future fragmentation or lock-in. \note{multi-stakeholder standards} To prevent such outcomes, we advocate active participation in multi-stakeholder working groups and standards bodies such as the W3C AI Agent Protocol community group, the Lightweight Agent Standards Working Group, the NANDA ecosystem\, and Eclipse LMOS, where academic, commercial, and open-source stakeholders can jointly maintain specifications. \note{protocol adapters} As a practical safeguard, agent frameworks should also support adapters that translate between A2A, MCP, and any emergent protocols, ensuring that agents remain interoperable even in the case of ecosystem fragmentation and can switch to alternative protocols if needed.
+Two prominent (and complementary) proposals have emerged from leading AI companies: Google’s Agent-to-Agent (A2A) protocol \citep{a2a}, which defines a framework with discovery flows, authentication, and structured message schemas, and Anthropic’s Model Context Protocol (MCP) \citep{mcp}, which standardizes how agents connect to external tools, data sources, and workflows.
+While both are open source, their origin within single companies raises concerns about future fragmentation or lock-in\footnote{Though it should be noted that some progress has been made towards decentralisation, such as Google announcing that the Linux Foundation will steward A2A, and Anthropic allowing external contributions to MCP.}. \note{multi-stakeholder standards} To prevent such outcomes, we advocate active participation in multi-stakeholder working groups and standards bodies such as the W3C AI Agent Protocol community group, the Lightweight Agent Standards Working Group, the NANDA ecosystem\, and Eclipse LMOS, where academic, commercial, and open-source stakeholders can jointly maintain specifications. \note{protocol adapters} As a practical safeguard, agent frameworks should also support adapters that translate between A2A, MCP, and any emergent protocols, ensuring that agents remain interoperable even in the case of ecosystem fragmentation and can switch to alternative protocols if needed.

 A second pillar of robust infrastructure is managing technical debt arising from AI-generated integration code.
 Unreviewed prompts and automatically synthesized scripts can create hidden dependencies, obscure bugs, and brittle workflows. \note{reference implementations} To address this, the community should curate and maintain reference implementations of common integration patterns, covering authentication, pagination, error handling, and rate-limit compliance, and make these templates publicly available under permissive licenses. \note{API changelogs} API providers can assist by publishing machine-readable changelogs (for example, an OpenAPI diff format), which LLM-based tools can scan to detect breaking changes in downstream adapters.
 Each generated connector should also include version information and metadata about its creation process.
 In the long term, agents themselves could propagate updates and automatically adapt or deprecate outdated adapters, thus keeping the ecosystem in sync without central coordination.